 – Maintain confidentiality (what is said in the classroom stays in the classroom.)

-- For an extensive discussion of how to establish ground rules for classroom conversation, take a look at this chapter from Start Talking: A Handbook for Engaging Difficult Dialogues in Higher Education.
+- For an extensive discussion of how to establish ground rules for classroom conversation, take a look at Start Talking: A Handbook for Engaging Difficult Dialogues in Higher Education.

 Use intentional strategies to help students deal with and learn from difficult dialogues.